The best restaurants in Fredericksburg, TX, offer hungry guests farm-to-table fare, authentic German food, barbecue, and much more.

 In 2019, Wine Enthusiast recognized Cabernet Grill as one of America's 100 Best Wine Restaurants.

 The menu items at this fine dining restaurant are rooted in the Texas Hill Country, and the freshest ingredients are sourced from nearby farms and purveyors.

 Are you feeling adventurous?
 Try the Texas Twinkies: bacon-wrapped jalapenos stuffed with beer sausage and redneck cheddar cheese.

-Main courses include lobster-topped chicken fried ribeye, bacon-wrapped Texas quail, pecan-crusted chicken breast, and a selection of Certified Angus Beef steaks.
+Main courses include lobster-topped chicken fried ribeye, bacon-wrapped Texas quail, pecan-crusted chicken breast, and Certified Angus Beef steaks.

 For our dinner, my girlfriend Kel, and I, shared the following:

 - Maple bourbon pork belly burnt ends

 - 13-ounce Berkshire pork chop with bacon hollandaise sauce and three cheese grits